 The ProfD HaSC has a start date every other year.
-The next start date will be in October 2021, to be confirmed.
+The next start date will be in October 2021.

 If you have any queries in relation to an aspect of the ProfD HaSC or would like to discuss your application please email: Prof Nicola Spalding